Challenge the children to blow as many bubbles as they can with a beaker of solution and a straw.

 What to do – make your bubble solution

-This solution is really quick and easy- you need to mix a quarter washing up liquid and three quarters water.
+This solution is really quick and easy – you need to mix a quarter washing up liquid to three quarters water.
 You can fill the beaker or cup almost up to the top: the more solution you have, the longer the activity lasts or the more people can have a turn.
 If you want, you can add food colouring or a squirt of paint to the solution.
 You get different effects depending on whether you stir or not.

 What to do – blowing bubbles

 Put your trays and beakers of solution out for the children and give each child a straw each.
 Tell the children they are going to be curious like fluid scientists and observe what happens when they blow into the straw.
 You could display the fluid scientist poster and use our blowing bubbles with a straw provocation.